ganelson/inform-evolution/proposals/0026-units-and-number-bases.md

 The descriptive English notation would also be possible:

 	A chessboard square is a kind of value.
-	<file><rank> specifies a chessboard square with parts file
+	<file><rank> specifies a chessboard square with parts
-	(values "QR, QN, QB, Q, K, KB, KN, KR") and rank (1 to 8).
+		file (values "QR, QN, QB, Q, K, KB, KN, KR") and rank (1 to 8).

-But since quaint feature of descriptive notation is that the square which White calls KB2 is the square Black calls KB7, and we cannot know who is asking, we had probably better avoid that.
+But since a quaint feature of descriptive notation is that the square which White calls KB2 is the square Black calls KB7, and we cannot know who is asking, we had probably better avoid that.